-GCSE Music at KS4 (AQA Syllabus) offers helps students to develop subject knowledge, understanding and skills, through listening to a variety of music, playing music and creating their own music.
+GCSE Music at Key Stage 4 (AQA Syllabus) offers helps students to develop subject knowledge, understanding and skills, through listening to a variety of music, playing music and creating their own music.
 The specification places a strong weighting on practical aspects of music with choices catering for a wide range of interests and abilities.
 The three-unit GCSE assesses students' skills in listening and appraising, composing and performing music.

 GCSE Music a solid foundation for progression to other music studies, including A-level Music, and often to a music-related career.
 Our course provides the opportunity for students to develop valuable transferable skills such as self-confidence, concentration, creativity, evaluation and team work.
-We are delighted to have received the ISM Gold Medal for the last two years in recognition of over 20% of the KS4 group taking GCSE Music.
+We are delighted to have received the ISM Gold Medal for the last two years in recognition of over 20% of the Key Stage 4 group taking GCSE Music.

 The GCSE Music course is designed to actively engage pupils in the process of music making; to allow pupils to develop as effective and independent learners and as critical and reflective thinkers with enquiring minds.
 Pupils will develop their own musical interests and skills and will enjoy performing individually and in groups.
 They will learn to understand and appreciate a range of different kinds of music.
 It is strongly advised that pupils taking GCSE Music have individual instrumental lessons and there is an expectation that they will want to be heavily involved in Music throughout the school.